Gymnastics Doctor's Victims Speak, As Simone Biles Says She Was Also Abused

 💪🏻❤ pic.twitter.com/aKf6rApVlb— Alexandra Raisman (@Aly_Raisman) January 16, 2018

 Raisman also tweeted she will not attend the sentencing hearing "because it is too traumatic."
-But and impact letter she wrote will be read in court, she said.
+But an impact letter she wrote will be read in court, she said.

+Maroney says she suffered years of sexual abuse and "psychological trauma" perpetrated by Nassar, and in December 2016, she reached a settlement with USA Gymnastics.
+But according to a lawsuit, the agreement included nondisclosure and nondisparagement clauses indicating that neither she nor her parents could reveal confidential details about the contract.

+That means if Maroney chooses to speak at the sentencing hearing, it could lead to a $100,000 lawsuit.
+That prompted model and actress Chrissy Teigen to offer to cover the cost of the fine on Maroney's behalf.

 Nassar, 54, has admitted to sexually assaulting minors.
 He has already been sentenced to 60 years in prison for child pornography in a federal case.